 Each of the five monthly indicators is scored on a discrete scale: 0 for poor performance, 1 for stable performance, and 2 for improved performance.
 The scores are totaled for a measure on a scale of 0 to 10 with the former representing the absence of economic and political stability (higher country risk) and the latter representing economic expansion and stability (lower country risk).

 The presidential approval is scored as 0 for approval between 0 and 40%, 1 for 41 to 60%, and 2 for approval exceeding 61%.
 For example, in November of 2018 then president Michel Temer’s approval (excellent or good) was 4% and therefore scored 0.

 Moderate - 5-7

 High - 3-4

 Very High - 0-2

-The February 2019 Brazil Risk Score Is 4 And Represents High Country Risk
+The March 2019 Brazil Risk Score Is 6 and Represents Moderate Country Risk

 · Misery Index/Stable Performance